 Using these tools, regular reporting was conducted in accordance with established UNDP and GEF procedures.
 These reports have been of satisfactory quality and approved by the UNDP at both the country and regional levels.

 Although informative, the baseline survey was not finalized until December 2010, the mid-point of Programme life.
-However since then, the Programme Management has been effectively using the base-line survey to measure progress against log frame and guide Programme activities, especially in the context of Pilot sites and IGMs.
+However since then, the Programme Management has been effectively using the baseline survey to measure progress against log frame and guide Programme activities, especially in the context of Pilot sites and IGMs.

 Until 2011, based on the sub-contracting to NNF for SLM SAM, NNF received progress reports from the Implementing Partner (IP) NGOs and submitted to the PCU for further review, consolidation and submission to the UNDP.
 After change in the contracting modality, the PCU also redesigned the reporting formats to be used by the IPs to collect information more in line with the Project’s log frame.

-In addition, the MC meetings, and monthly planning and review meetings at the PCU were also used as a monitoring mechanism.
+In addition, the Programme Management Committee (MC) meetings, and monthly planning and review meetings at the PCU were also used as a monitoring mechanism.
 Both the MC and PCU relied on the Programme’s LFA framework as a guide for reporting and monitoring activities.
 The Programme made use of feedback from these M&E mechanisms, including regular reporting, MC meetings, and the Mid Term Evaluation, towards adaptive management.

-Moreover, To support the Programme M&E, a number of key tools were to be devised by the M&E unit, including an M&E Manual, a data storage and reporting system, and a Management Effectiveness Self Assessment Tool (MESAT).
+Moreover, to support the Programme M&E, a number of key tools were to be devised by the M&E unit, including an M&E Manual, a data storage and reporting system, and a Management Effectiveness Self Assessment Tool (MESAT).
 Although the MESAT was developed, it was not implemented other than an initial effort at testing the tool.
-On the other hand, The M&E Manual and a Data Storage and Reporting System were not developed or implemented at all.
+On the other hand, the M&E Manual and a Data Storage and Reporting System were not developed or implemented at all.
 Hence, a major shortcoming in implementation has been the inability of the Programme to devise planned M&E tools to systematically track impact.

 Adaptive Management